Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: General Framework for Moving Harmonic Traps

+where we used $\Gamma=k/\gamma$, $\sigma^2=k_BT/k$, and $\alpha=Q\sin^2\phi$ with $Q=A^2/\sigma^2$.
 Thus, both force correlation and injected power are organized by the same combination of driving amplitude and frequency, a consequence of the harmonic structure of the protocol rather than a generic feature of driven systems.

-A geometrically distinguished reference point occurs at the impedance-matched condition $\phi=\pi/4$, corresponding to equal storage and loss components of the linear response.
-At this phase lag,

-showing explicitly that even at fixed phase the degree of force anti-alignment varies with driving strength.
-This reflects the intrinsic coupling between force geometry and driving amplitude encoded in $\alpha$.

-At the impedance-matched condition, force cancellation is incomplete but structured: finite transport is sustained while entropy production remains controlled, with neither reversible nor strongly irreversible contributions dominating the dynamics.
-The experimental operating point lies far from this geometric balance, reflecting the objective of broadband mechanical probing, which prioritizes frequency coverage over force correlation at any single operating point.
-Within the geometric landscape defined by $\alpha$, the experiment therefore operates in a low-correlation regime despite strong driving.

-\paragraph{Driven-Dominated Regime ($Q \gg 1$).} In the driven-dominated regime, where the driving amplitude is large compared to thermal fluctuations ($Q \gg 1$), the integral in Eq.~\eqref{eq:r_exact_sin} admits a controlled asymptotic expansion.

-When the geometric parameter $ \alpha = Q\sin^2\phi $ is large, corresponding to strong driving combined with a substantial phase lag between the trap motion and the particle response, the complete elliptic integral exhibits logarithmic decay.
-In this limit, the time-averaged force correlation behaves as